fastify/fastify/PROJECT_CHARTER.md

 ## Section 0: Guiding Principles

-The Fastify project is part of the [OpenJS Foundation], which operates transparently, openly, collaboratively, and ethically.
+The Fastify project is part of the [OpenJS Foundation][openjs foundation], which operates transparently, openly, collaboratively, and ethically.
 Project proposals, timelines, and status must not merely be open, but also easily visible to outsiders.

 ## Section 1: Scope